- Academy Color Encoding System (ACES)

 Interestingly enough Thomas Mansencal made a plea for Colour Analysis tools… In 2014 !I am only six years late.

-I have been wondering for a while if there was any study between the Diffuse Color and saturation.
+I have been wondering for a while if there was any study on the Diffuse Color and saturation.
 Until I found out about the Pointer’s Gamut.
-Most of my data comes this great article.
+Most of my data comes from this great article.

 First of all, a very basic question that has bothered many people.
-Why is it called Pointer ?
+Why is it called Pointer‘s ?
 It is actually very simple !
-In 1980, a scientist named Michael Pointer took over 500 references to study their colors and came with a Gamut named after him.
+In 1980, a scientist named Michael Pointer took over 4000 references to study their colors and came with a Gamut named after him.

 The Pointer’s gamut is (an approximation of) the gamut of real surface colors as can be seen by the human eye, based on the research by Michael R. Pointer (1980). […] What this means is that every color that can be reflected by the surface of an object of any material is inside the Pointer’s gamut.